runwhen-contrib/runwhen-local/README.md

 In the meanwhile, we continue to add new features and troubleshooting code.
 Please raise issues to request features or contribute commands!

 ## Release Notes & Change Log
-- Release notes can be found [here](https://github.com/runwhen/runwhen-local-pre-release/releases).
+- Release notes can be found [here](https://github.com/runwhen-contrib/runwhen-local/releases).
-- Change log details can be found [here](CHANGELOG.md)